 “Building Footprint” means the total area of the foundation of a structure, or the furthest exterior wall or supporting column of the structure.
 Decks, porches, patios, stairways, terraces, planter boxes and balconies that are both uncovered and less than thirty inches (30”) tall, measured from the finished grade are not part of the building footprint.

-“Building Height” means the vertical distance above the lowest original ground surface at any point on the perimeter of the building to the highest point of the coping of a flat roof, or to the deck line of a mansard roof, or to a level midway between the level of the eaves and the highest point of pitched or hipped roofs, or to a level two-thirds of the distance from the level of the eaves to the highest point of gambrel roofsany roof.
-For purposes of measuring height, the "level of the eaves" means the highest level where the plane of the roof intersects the plane of the outside wall on any side containing an eave.
-Buildings may be stepped to accommodate the slope of the terrain provided that each step shall be at least twelve feet in horizontal dimension.
+“Building Height” means the vertical distance above the lowest original ground surface at any point on the perimeter of the building to the highest point of any roof.

+Buildings may be stepped to accommodate the slope of the terrain provided that each step shall be at least twelve feet (12’) in horizontal dimension.
 The height of each stepped building segment shall be measured separately.

 Original ground surface shall be the elevation of the ground surface in its natural state before any manmade alterations including but not limited to grading, excavation or filling, excluding improvements required by zoning or subdivision ordinances.
 When the elevation of the original ground surface is not readily apparent because of previous manmade alterations, the elevation of the original grade shall be determined by the development services division using the best information available.
+The elevation shall be determined using a certified topography survey with a maximum contour interval of two feet (2’).

 “Building Street Frontage” means the portion of the building directly fronting or adjacent to the street.
 Building Street Frontage is calculated by dividing the portion of the building at the build-to-line or within a specified distance of the build-to-line by the street frontage.

 “Build-to-Line” means the maximum distance a building may be setback from a property line or other designated location.
-The purpose of a build-to-line is to bring structures adjacent to streets and sidewalks to encourage pedestrian activity.
+The purpose of a build-to-line is to bring structures adjacent to streets and sidewalks or pedestrian paths to encourage pedestrian activity.

 "Collector Street" means a street which carries traffic from local streets to the Arterial Street system, including the principal entrance streets of residence development and the primary circulating streets within such a development.
 A collector street may have prohibited movements and the number and spacing of driveways may be controlled.